 The Board as a whole undertakes the role of the Nomination Committee and oversees the annual appraisal of the Board members, including the Chairman, to assess whether individual Board members should be nominated for re-election each year, evaluates the overall composition of the Board from time to time, taking into account the existing balance of skills and knowledge on the Board and considers succession planning accordingly.
-This process is led by Richard Hills.
+This process is led by William Barlow.

-The Board, when assessing the performance of Directors and for making recommendations as to whether they should remain in office and be put forward for election or re-election at the AGM, uses extensive questionnaires and reviews by the Chairman.
-The Senior Independent Director is responsible for the appraisal of the Chairman.
-The 2022 review did not identify any causes for concern.
+The Board, when assessing the performance of Directors and making recommendations as to whether they should remain in office and be put forward for election or reelection at the AGM, uses extensive questionnaires and reviews by the Chairman.
+The Deputy Chairman is responsible for the appraisal of the Chairman.
+The 2023 review did not identify any causes for concern.

 The Board may seek assistance in identifying suitable candidates by appointing an external recruitment firm.
-During the year the Company engaged Stephenson Executive Search as its external recruitment firm as part of the recruitment of Annie Coleman.
+During the year the Company engaged Stephenson Executive Search as its external recruitment firm as part of the recruitment of Brigid Sutcliffe and Howard Williams.
 Stephenson Executive Search does not have any other connections with the Company.